 You will be asked to look at a target light for a short time while your surgeon watches your eye through a microscope as the laser sends pulses of light to your cornea.

 The laser energy removes microscopic amounts of tissue and reshapes the cornea.
 Most people do not feel any discomfort, although you may feel some pressure on your eye.
 Your surgeon has full control of the laser and can turn it off at any time.

-Your surgeon covers the treated cornea with a bandage contact lens.
+After the treatment, your surgeon will cover your cornea with a bandage contact lens.
 Within days, new epithelial cells grow back, and the bandage contact is removed.

-PRK and LASIK results are similar.
-Most people achieve 20/20 vision after PRK surgery, and nearly all patients achieve 20/40 visual acuity or better.
-Some patients may still need to wear eyeglasses or contact lenses, but the prescription will be significantly lower than before the procedure.
+Outcomes of PRK and LASIK are very similar.
+Most people achieve 20/20 vision after the procedure, and nearly all patients achieve 20/40 visual acuity or better.

-Post-operative PRK and LASIK complications are rare and can include infection and glare (starbursts or halos that are most noticeable when you're viewing lights at night, such as while driving).
+Post-operative PRK and LASIK complications are rare and can include infection and starbursts or halos around lights at night.

-While unlikely, you may need additional or enhancement surgery to improve your vision further or to correct a gradual worsening of your eyesight over time.
 Reading glasses also may still be required after PRK surgery once you hit your 40s, due to an age-related loss of near vision called presbyopia.
-The FDA currently is monitoring clinical trials for a permanent surgical correction of presbyopia.

-While LASIK is by far the most popular laser eye procedure today, it's important to follow the guidance and judgment of your eye surgeon to determine whether PRK or LASIK is best for your individual circumstances.
+While LASIK is by far the most popular laser vision correction surgery, it's important to follow the guidance and judgment of your eye surgeon regarding whether PRK or LASIK is the best procedure for your individual needs.